companje/companje.nl/smith-2005-eternal-bits-how-can-we-preserve-digital-files-and-save-our-collective-memory.md

 title: Eternal Bits - how Can We Preserve Digital Files and Save Our Collective Memory
 ---
 ID: Smith (2005)
-PDF: {{afstuderen:Smith (2005) Eternal Bits - how Can We Preserve Digital Files and Save Our Collective Memory.pdf|PDF}}
+PDF: (afstuderen:Smith (2005) Eternal Bits - how Can We Preserve Digital Files and Save Our Collective Memory.pdf|PDF)

 ===== Summary =====
 <blockquote>